Hungarian minor scale

-This scale is obtainable from the double harmonic scale by starting from the fourth of that scale, so the C Hungarian minor scale is equivalent to the G double harmonic scale.
+This scale is obtainable from the double harmonic scale by starting from the fourth degree of that scale, so the C Hungarian minor scale is equivalent to the G double harmonic scale.

 In Indian classical Carnatic music, Hungarian minor scale corresponds to Simhendramadhyamam, while the Gypsy variant corresponds to Shanmukhapriya.

+The Turkish makam equivalent of this scale is Neveser.

 This scale is sometimes also referred to as "Gypsy Run", or alternatively "Egyptian Minor Scale", as mentioned by Miles Davis who describes it in his autobiography as "something that I'd learned at Juilliard".

 An alternative (and less common) version is the asymmetric Aeolian ♯4 scale, the only difference with the Hungarian minor scale being that the 7th degree of the scale is not raised.
 This form of the scale can also be used in the fourth mode and would then be referred to as the Neapolitan scale.

 Usage

 Measures 5–6 of Liszt's Hungarian Rhapsody No. 2.

 Tchaikovsky’s piece, “Marche slave”, has a main theme using the Hungarian minor scale.

 The Pink Panther Theme, originally played in the key of E minor, is noted for its quirky, unusual use of chromaticism which is derived from this scale.

-Joe Satriani has composed several songs using the Hungarian minor scale ("Musterion").
+Joe Satriani has composed several songs using the Hungarian minor scale (“Musterion”).

-Oli Herbert of the American melodic metalcore band All That Remains uses the Hungarian minor scale in his playing ("Become the Catalyst").
+Oli Herbert of the American melodic metalcore band All That Remains uses the Hungarian minor scale in his playing (“Become the Catalyst”).

-Cannibal Corpse's song "Rabid" off of their Torture album is written in the Hungarian minor scale.
+Cannibal Corpse’s song “Rabid” off of their Torture album is written in the Hungarian minor scale.

-The second section of Klaus Schulze's long composition "Ludwig II" from the album X has a theme built on an ascending Hungarian minor scale.
+The second section of Klaus Schulze's long composition “Ludwig II” from the album X has a theme built on an ascending Hungarian minor scale.

+Megadeth use the scale in a guitar solo from their song "The Threat Is Real" from their 2015 album Dystopia.

-The song "Worth It" by Fifth Harmony features a saxophone riff written in this scale.
+The song “Worth It” by Fifth Harmony features a saxophone riff written in this scale.

-The theme tune from the 1983 animated TV series "Inspector Gadget" uses this scale.
+The theme tune from the 1983 animated TV series “Inspector Gadget” uses this scale.

-In a song by Will Wood, BlackBoxWarrior - OKULTRA, Will references "A hymn out in Hungarian Harmonic".
+In a song by Will Wood, BlackBoxWarrior - OKULTRA, Will references “A hymn out in Hungarian Harmonic”.
 Following this lyric is a walk up the Hungarian Minor scale.